jhyang13/LAMMPS-Metadynamics-Partitioning-of-Polymer-Mixtures/README.md

-# Preferential Adsorption of Polymer Mixtures into Confining Geometries using LAMMPS
+# Partitioning of Polymer Mixtures into Confining Geometries using LAMMPS

+## LAMMPS Files
+`LAMMPS_template`

+LAMMPS input files related to this project

 ## Python Code